 Prototype figures are at the elite level of toy collectibles.
 These are unique items that represent milestones along the pathway of any toy’s development, manufacturing and eventual mass production for sale.
 As such, they tend to be unique engineering and production assessment items along with work in progress samples produced in small numbers for in house appraisal, problem solving and other evaluation purposes.
 Aside from being valuable highly collectible, they can frequently be one of a kind items that provide a glimpse into the process of toy development that is generally concealed from public scrutiny.

-I’d like to thank the following people for their contributions that make this Gallery Possible:
+I’d like to thank the following people for their contributions and permissions that have made this Gallery Possible:

 - Marc Cawiezel

 - Scott Morrissey

 - Steve Dwyer

 Not many prototypes of the original Kenner ALIEN action figure are known to exist; and those that do survive are fragmentary and incomplete.

 Prototypes and other production samples suffered the same fate along with the molds, engineering documentation & drawings, unassembled parts and some complete retail figures ready to be distributed beyond the factory premises.
 They were destroyed and disposed of during late 1979 when Kenner decided to halt and discontinue production on all items connected to the ALIEN licence.

 Unlike their lucrative Star Wars products, Kenner’s foray into ALIEN movie licenced action figures in the 3.75 inch range didn’t progress beyond prototype stage.
 The entire range of proposed figures based on the movie was cancelled before mass production could commence.

 These prototypes were the inspiration behind the FUNKOxSuper7 ReAction figure line of collectible toys in 2013.